AstraZeneca/KAZU/docs/ontology_parser.rst

 In addition, there are the following considerations:

-5) Many strings have multiple equally relevant forms/synonyms that can be automatically generated.
+5) Many strings have multiple equally relevant forms/synonyms that aren't documented in the underlying ontology, but can be automatically generated.
 How can we ensure we are using those for NER/linking as well?
 6) If the ontology is large, it's probably not practical to review every string - there could be 10 000s.
     Therefore, can we employ heuristics to automatically curate some/all of the strings for us?
 7) Usually, ontologies are not static.
 They undergo revisions, in which new strings are added, obsolete ones removed